kylerippey/email_uniquifier/README.md

 ## Results

-Using my sample data set, a single run takes 80-90ms seconds on a MacBook Pro running Chrome.
+Using my sample data set, a single run takes 85-100ms on a MacBook Pro running Chrome.